sguzunov/docs/docs/connectors/05_salesforce-connector/02_installation-and-configuration/sf-installation.md

 If you have installed the Salesforce Connector using the AppExchange Marketplace, it isn't necessary to uninstall it first in order to update to a newer version.
 If you want only to uninstall the Connector, follow the steps below.

-If you have an older version of the Salesforce Connector which was not installed through the AppExchange Marketplace, you have to retrace the configuration and installation steps backwards in order to remove all package dependents first and then the package itself.
+If you have an older version of the Salesforce Connector which wasn't installed through the AppExchange Marketplace, you have to retrace the configuration and installation steps backwards in order to remove all package dependents first and then the package itself.
 For the example given in the [Actions](../actions/index.html#action_example) section this means:

 1. Remove the Action button from the `Contact` page layout.